Tensorleap-hub/MMFM/README.md

 By detecting this cluster, you can gain insights into how the model interprets this sample and, in general, retrieve clusters with more abstract patterns.

-The figure below illustrates a cluster of images accompanied by the question: "what has been done to this letter?"
+The figure below shows a cluster of images with the question: ״What has been done to this letter?"

 <div style="text-align: center;">
     <img src="images/fetch_similar.png" alt="Untitled" width="600"/>